tomyedwab/sprinklers_pi/feat/standups.md

 - Will begin work on FLUTTER-501 background services
 - Need to set up Firebase Cloud Messaging
 - Plan to implement background status monitoring

+## 2024-04-03 - David Kim

+### Yesterday
+Completed FLUTTER-402 Authentication task and finalized WebView cookie management implementation.

+### Today
+Fixed quick schedule implementation to properly handle zone durations:
+- Updated `ApiQuickScheduleRequest` to send all zone durations for custom schedules
+- Modified `toParams()` method to iterate through all possible zones (b-z)
+- Ensured proper handling of missing zone durations (retaining previous values)
+- Updated documentation to clarify behavior of custom schedules
+- Fixed issue where not all zone durations were being sent to the API
+- Improved code comments and documentation for better maintainability

+### Blockers
+None

+### Next
+- Will implement proper validation for zone durations
+- Need to add loading indicators during quick schedule execution
+- Plan to improve error handling for quick schedule failures